UrielCuriel/loopback-next/docs/site/HasManyThrough-relation.md

 permalink: /doc/en/lb4/HasMany-relation.html
 ---

-## Warning: EXPIRMENTAL

-The underlying implementation may change in the near future.
+{% include important.html content="The underlying implementation may change in the near future.
 If some of the changes break backward-compatibility a semver-major may not be released.
+" %}

 ## Overview